-- Making sure the District Committee is well staffed - Conducting quality, well-organized roundtables each month with information that your units want and need as well as hosting breakout departmental meetings when necessary. - Recruiting scouts of all ages and establishing new units - Registering and training Unit Commissioners so that each Commissioner can provide guidance for 3 or 4 units at the most. - Holding Unit Commissioner meetings to report on the health of units and make action plans to help individual units.
-Then implement these plans. - Conducting the Friends of Scouting Campaign in a timely and well-organized fashion, utilizing materials provided by the Council. - Reaching finance goals through FOS, Auction participation, Popcorn sales, Tiger Ear booth, and project sales. - Continuing to promote scouting in local schools and other public forums.
+- Making sure the District Committee is well staffed - Conducting quality, well-organized roundtables each month with information that your units want and need as well such as hosting breakout departmental meetings when necessary. - Registering and training Unit Commissioners so that each Commissioner can provide guidance for 3 or 4 units at the most. - Holding Unit Commissioner meetings to report on the health of units and make action plans to help individual units.
+Then implement these plans. - Conducting the Friends of Scouting Campaign in a timely and well-organized fashion, utilizing materials provided by the Council. - Reaching finance goals through FOS, Auction participation, Popcorn sales, Tiger Ear booth, and project sales. - Continuing to promote Scouting in local schools and other public forums. - Organization of new units in each district.